Dynamic Constraints

 THE PROBLEM

 An inventory manager selects items for a display, but the rules come from a configuration table — the maximum number of items and the budget are stored externally rather than hard-coded.
-Additionally, category-specific rules apply: at least 2 items from category A and at most 3 from category B. This example shows how PackDB constraints can reference scalar subqueries (for dynamic bounds) and use CASE expressions (for category-level counting).
+Additionally, category-specific rules apply: at least 2 items from category A and at most 3 from category B. This example shows how DeciDB constraints can reference scalar subqueries (for dynamic bounds) and use CASE expressions (for category-level counting).

 SAMPLE DATA